mbulat/plutus/README.markdown

 DoubleEntryAccounting
 =================

-This double_entry_accounting plugin provides an accounting engine for Ruby on Rails applications.
+This double_entry_accounting plugin is a Ruby on Rails Engine which provides a double entry accounting system for your application.

 Installation
 ============